UH-CI/reproducibility-workshop-git-jupyter/git_lessons/git_command_line.md

 #### One flag to rule them all {.exercise}

-Most commands can give you useage information about what kinds of flags and arguments they support if you call them with the flag `--help`, sometimes `-h` will work also.
+Most commands can give you usage information about what kinds of flags and arguments they support if you call them with the flag `--help`, sometimes `-h` will work also.